browserplus/borg/data/pages/docs/web_dev/example_code/05_drag_and_drop.md

-The BrowserPlus [DragAndDrop Service](/explore/?s=DragAndDrop) allows a web developer to make any HTML node a target for native drops of files.
+The BrowserPlus @{service DragAndDrop} service allows a web developer to make any HTML node a target for native drops of files.
 The general usage of DragAndDrop is thus:

 1. Developer `requires()` the DragAndDrop built-in service